 - Establish clear governance and develop strong functional capability.

-- Build a strong lead team, inspire and challenge the whole organization, and really connect with internal stakeholders and external supply markets.
+- Build a strong lead team, inspire and challenge the whole organisation, and really connect with internal stakeholders and external supply markets.

 “This requires working together with our more strategic suppliers to create the most value possible for both companies and having clear plans regarding collaboration, product development and innovation.”